coderrio/Coderr.Documentation/docs/client/gettingstarted.md

 ## Categorize exceptions using tags

 We automatically identify common StackOverflow.com tags when analyzing exceptions (to help you find answers by searching StackOverflow.com).
-You can also add your own tags by adding a special property to any context collection named "OneTrueTags":
+You can also add your own tags by adding a special property to any context collection named "ErrTags":

 ```csharp
 try